Agile Coaches: Types, Roles & Responsibilities

-A Portfolio Coach is concerned with an organization’s Investment Agility among the Program/Value Streams.
+A Portfolio/Enterprise Coach is concerned with an organization’s Investment Agility among the Program/Value Streams.
 The “puzzle” at this level is how to finance multiple streams of work with a finite budget to maximize the value generated by the Portfolio.
 This will require achieving progressively shorter lead times at Program/Value Stream level, in order to get fast feedback of actual Value achieved.
 With fast feedback, the funds can be moved faster to more profitable Program/Value Streams.

 However, fast change of funding at Program/Value Stream and Team level would mean a certain amount of reorganization, which is disruptive to work at those levels, thus reducing the Value they achieve.
-This is where a good Portfolio Coach’s knowledge and experience will help establish common patterns serving the Program/Value Streams.
+This is where a good Portfolio/Enterprise Coach’s knowledge and experience will help establish common patterns serving the Program/Value Streams.
 For example, establishing LACE’s (Lean Agile Center of Excellence) or Communities of Practice will standardize the work across Program/Value Streams and increase the Portfolio Agility.

 A Portfolio Coach probably has experience in DevSecOps (not required), Design Thinking, Value Stream Mapping a great understanding of a Lean Portfolio Management as a value and function in an organization and experience with Executives.
 They should also have the experience in instructing the introductory Scaled Agile courses (see above) in addition to Lean Portfolio Management and implementing other various scaling frameworks and workshop experience.

-An Enterprise Coach/Business Transformation Coach is concerned with an organization’s strategic Agility in its marketplace: how quickly can we move to a new position without “breaking the bank”?
+A Business Agility Consultant can perform at any level within an organization.
+They are concerned with an organization’s strategic Agility in its marketplace: how quickly can we move to a new position without “breaking the bank”?
 Each marketplace has a certain speed of change, inertia, at any given time.
 The organizations that compete in the marketplace need to move “slightly” faster in order to be ahead of the competition.
 However, too fast, and they may lose too many customers who do not need to change fast.
 Too slow, and the competition will overtake them.

 An Enterprise Coach has the experience of the other coaches but more importantly they have a strategic mind.
 If you’ve even taken CliftenStengths Finder 2.0 – you’ll have an understanding of this.